 While the first world war did not prompt the kind of rationing we associate with the second, the effects of the war were still widely felt.
 Everyone's clothes became more somber and severe.
 Girl's dresses were cut shorter and there was far less adornment, thanks to material rationing.
 Socks became shorter as well - both boys and girls were now wearing socks that came up to mid-calf and these were gradually moving towards the ankle.

-Boys' suits saw more overt military details and girls' dresses became looser and more practical.
+Boys' suits saw more overt military details and girls' dresses became looser and more practical (you can see some examples in the 1916 Eaton's Spring and Summer Catalogue).
 With everyone being so busy, and even the wealthy having fewer servants, the new simplicity in children's clothes meant there was less need for constant washing, pressing and mending.

 Another major change to girls' appearance that promoted comfort while adhering to the restrictions was the shift towards ribbons for dressing the hair, even on special occasions.
 By the end of the decade, virtually all girls wore their hair short and decorated with one or two large ribbons.
 Hats might still be worn for Easter, but a 6-inch ribbon could cover the head just as well.